Proposed Paddock Wood Community Centre, Memorial Playing Field

 Will the pavilion be knocked down?

 The Pavilion is on the other side of the field from the proposed site and will be unaffected.
 It will continue to be used as a changing room for sport on the fields.
-The Town Council is looking to upgrade the pavilion in 2021/22
+Baxall will be carrying out improvements to the pavilion as part of the project.

 How much will it cost?